 Feeding watermelon seeds along with the rest of the watermelon provides a range of other health benefits.
-Watermelon contains vitamin A and C, which boosts the immune system and skin health.
+Watermelon contains vitamins A and C, which boost the immune system and skin health.

 Can Parrots Eat Pomegranate Seeds?

-- Vitamin C
+- Vitamin C.

-- Vitamin K
+- Vitamin K.

 Can Parrots Eat Guava Seeds?

 Guava fruits are native to tropical America, so wild parrots eat guava as part of their natural diet.
 Parrots eat all parts of the fruit, including the seeds.